1) Create the managed database — match your SOURCE major version (14-17) to avoid dump mismatches

 Apunta el DNS a koigrid con rollback preparado.
 El tráfico va incluido y en tarifa plana — sin sorpresa de egress al salir de AWS.

-# bandwidth is included + flat — no egress bill on the way out of AWS.
+# point your DNS at koigrid, keep the old stack ready to roll back. # bandwidth is included + flat — no egress bill on the way out of AWS.